tanay1997/Advanced-Deep-Learning-project/README.md

 2) Pass the video (18 frames) through 'frame.py' file to crop the faces from each frame.
 Note: The original image is lost after this operation.

-3) Run the 'Deep Learning Project.py' file which converts the video file into a 5D tensor to be fed into a 3D CNN model for classification.
+3) Run the 'Deep Learning Project.py' file which converts the video file into a 5D tensor and feeds it to a 3D CNN model for classification.